worldwidee/smart_app/README.md

 ### Set Application Sizes
 Set application sizes on your page control panel(the dynamic place where you view your pages)
-Note: Setting staticSize as true on Desktop and false onMobile is suggested
+-Note: Setting staticSize as true on Desktop and false onMobile is suggested

 ```dart
   //Turn false if you want dynamic textstyle fonts or icon size